aschaetzle/Sempala/README.txt

 central repository.

-To update the version of the Impala JDBC connector in the in-project repository, completely remove and rebuild the project repository.
-To build the project repo get the JDBC driver by downloading it from cloudera.com [1] and install it with the maven install plugin.
-This will take care of checksums.
-An example:
+To update the version of the Impala JDBC connector in the in-project repository, you can install a newer version of it and update the POM of sempala-parent (main POM in root directory of this project) to use that version.
+To do this, get the JDBC driver by downloading it from cloudera.com [1] and install it with the maven install plugin.
+This will take care of checksums:

   mvn install:install-file
     -DlocalRepositoryPath=project_repo